moxpower/WSIndexUSA/README.md

 WS Index for USA with Dropdown menu

--Random data creation with pandas
+Random data creation with pandas